xuru/pyvisdk/docs/source/do/host_list_summary.rst

     .. py:attribute:: currentEVCModeKey

         The Enhanced VMotion Compatibility mode that is currently in effect for this host.
-If the host is in a cluster where EVC is active, this will match the cluster's EVC mode; otherwise this will be unset.
+If the host is in a cluster where EVC is active, this will match the cluster's EVC mode; otherwise this will be unset.See supportedEVCMode

     .. py:attribute:: customValue